jbrr/jbrr.dev/content/_index.md

----
-title: "About"
-layout: "single"
-url: "/about"
-summary: "about"
-searchHidden: true
-aboutpage: true
-ShowBreadCrumbs: false
----

 Hi, I'm Jeff, and you need more Jeff's in your life.
 I live in Denver, Colo. with my lovely wife and working as a senior software engineer at [Tackle](https://tackle.io).
 I like thinking about data, effective teams, mental health, and empathy.
 I'm conflict adverse and will often temper my opinion to avoid a disagreement, although I'm working on changing my internal definition of "conflict" to exclude "good faith disagreements".
 I think things through pretty slowly and try not to form opinions quickly or without intention.

 ## I'm on the internet